ScrappyCocco/7DOS-Plugin/README.md

 # 7DOS Grafana Plugin

 A Bayesian network is a probabilistic graphical model (a type of statistical model) that represents a set of variables and their conditional dependencies via a directed acyclic graph (DAG).
-Bayesian networks are idealfor taking an event that occurred and predicting the likelihood that any one of several possible known causes was the contributing factor.
+Bayesian networks are ideal for taking an event that occurred and predicting the likelihood that any one of several possible known causes was the contributing factor.

 More details in [Wikipedia.](https://en.wikipedia.org/wiki/Bayesian_network)